bcc2023/ShiftWell-Restaurant-Dashboard/wiki.md

 ### Problem Solving

-**Dynamic Response to Challenges**:
-Throughout the project, the team demonstrated exceptional problem-solving skills by addressing and resolving multiple complex challenges.
-The ability to dynamically adapt the staff scheduling system based on real-time weather updates and unforeseen booking changes showcases the team's proactive approach to operational unpredictability.

 **Innovative Solutions for Staffing Fluctuations**:
-The team developed innovative algorithms to manage sudden fluctuations in customer volume and staff availability.
-By integrating these algorithms into the scheduling system, the project ensures that staffing levels are always optimized for both expected and unexpected scenarios, maintaining service quality without incurring unnecessary labor costs.
+The team leverages the employee database to manage sudden fluctuations in customer volume and staff availability.
+By integrating the database into the scheduling system, the project ensures that staffing levels are always optimized for both expected and unexpected scenarios, maintaining service quality without incurring unnecessary labor costs.

 **Overcoming Technical Constraints**:
 The team faced significant technical constraints, including limitations in data accuracy and availability.
 Through creative data augmentation techniques and the application of robust error-handling mechanisms, these issues were effectively mitigated, ensuring the reliability of the system’s outputs.